joyent/conch-api/docs/modules/Conch::Controller::Workspace.md

 Create a new subworkspace for the indicated workspace.
 The user is given the 'admin' role on the new workspace.

+Optionally takes a query parameter `send_mail` (defaulting to true), to send an email to all parent workspace admins.

 Response uses the WorkspaceAndRole json schema.

 ## \_user\_has\_workspace\_auth